harshit-jain-2109/Odoo_hackathon/README.md

 *[Live demo link will be added here]*

 ---
-*Built with ❤️ by Team HashMan for Oddo Hackathon 2025*
+*Built with ❤️ by Team HashMan for Odoo Hackathon 2025*